hetida/hetida-designer/docs/import_export.md

 * inputs: `{}`
 * outputs: `{}`

-If present, the module docstring (except for its title line) is used as documentation.
+If present, the module docstring (starting from its third line) is used as documentation.

 **Note:** There is no possibility to include the test wiring of the component in `.py` files.
 The test wiring can only be included in the `.json` export format.